restorer/zame-haxe-particles/README.md

 ## Renderer notes

 GL renderer is the best choise for html5 (with -Ddom) - it support many features and super fast.
-It use "hacked" version of OpenGLView to be able to add canvas with proper z-index. [html5-dom demo](http://blog.zame-dev.org/pub/particles/html5-dom/).
+It use "hacked" version of OpenGLView to be able to add canvas with proper z-index. [html5-dom demo](http://blog.zame-dev.org/pub/particles/html5-dom-v2/).

-However GL renderer is available **only** for html with -Ddom.
+However GL renderer is available **only** for html with `-Ddom`.

 For all other targets use drawTiles renderer:

   - html5 in canvas mode - still pretty fast, doesn't support color effects.
-Can render incorrectly due to bug in openfl, please apply [this patch](https://github.com/openfl/openfl/pull/434) if you encounter it. [html5-canvas demo](http://blog.zame-dev.org/pub/particles/html5-canvas/).
+Can render incorrectly due to bug in openfl, please apply [this patch](https://github.com/openfl/openfl/pull/434) if you encounter it. [html5-canvas demo](http://blog.zame-dev.org/pub/particles/html5-canvas-v2/).
   - native - fast, support color effects, hovewer in some cases GL renderer looks better.
-  - flash - slow, can be buggy (due to drawTiles implementation in openfl). [flash demo](http://blog.zame-dev.org/pub/particles/flash.swf).
+  - flash - slow, can be buggy (due to drawTiles implementation in openfl). [flash demo](http://blog.zame-dev.org/pub/particles/flash-v2.swf).

 ## How to use